INTRODUCTION

 As with Live Action all characters start out with a character concept.
 Race and Class are chosen from the Live format.
 To determine your characters starting characteristics Players will need 3x 6-sided dice (3D6).

-All Characters have a LUCK Characteristic.
+LUCK - Role 3D6 and add the 2 highest together.
+Example - Player roll 3D6 = 2, 2, 4 , 2 and 4 added equals a Luck of 6 All Characters have a LUCK Characteristic.
 This, quite obviously, reflects how fortunate the Character is.
 A Player may test their Characters LUCK when requested to by the GM, although they do not have to.
 A GM may ask for LUCK to be tested to see if a Character is caught by a trap, affected by a magical spell, or indeed any other situation that is not governed by SKILL.
 If the test for LUCK is successful, events go the way of the Character, and if the test for LUCK is unsuccessful, events go against the Character.

 A Player may also SPEND their LUCK points throughout a game to change the outcome of an event or effect.

 Example: Othrim the Necromancer prepares a paralysis spell, this his last remaining mana and casts it at the Ogre bearing down on him.
-Othrim's Player rolls 1d12 (11) and checks his SKILL(9) to see if the spell hit it's mark.
-The spell fails to hit at this critical point so Othrim's Player decides to SPEND one of Othrim's LUCK points to change the miss and to re-roll the attack.
+Othrim's Player rolls 1d12 (11) and checks his SKILL (9) to see if the spell hit it's mark.
+The spell fails to hit at this critical point, so Othrim's Player decides to SPEND one of Othrim's LUCK points to change the miss and to re-roll the attack.
 The second roll scores a 3 therefore the spell hits and the Ogre is paralyzed.

 Whether the re-roll succeeds or not, the Player must reduce his current LUCK score by 1.
 This new value is used for the next test.
 A Character will restore his LUCK score at the end of the adventure or Points may be gained as a reward from the GM for heroic actions.
 Players may only spend their LUCK once on any specific task.
 You cannot spend another LUCK if the first try fails.

+MANA - Mana is only gained when 'Mana Bands' skill is taken by magical spell casters.
 Some Characters have the ability to cast magical spells and cause some truly spectacular effects.
 These Characters also have a MANA Characteristic, which represents the ability of the Spellcaster to cast magical spells (in Live Games these are represented by the Blue Mana Bands).
-These will replenished at one MANA point every 10 minutes of rest in game time (More for some races and skills), these points are expended when a spell is cast.
-Casting Spells takes time so it will cost a Character 1AP to prepare the spell (2AP if the spell is a powerful level 3 or level 4 spell) and 1AP to fully cast the spell.
+These will be replenished at one MANA point every 10 minutes of rest in game time (More for some races and skills), these points are expended when a spell is cast.
+Casting Spells takes time so it will cost a Character 1AP per level of spell to action the spell.
 During this prep - cast time if the Spellcaster is distracted, either by combat, spell effect from another or environmental effect the spell is lost.
 The Mana spent preparing the spell is also lost.
+Every Spellcaster will have a list of spells on their Character sheet, detailing the effects and MANA points required to cast.
+When a Spellcaster attempts to cast a spell, the player must declare the fact at the beginning of the round.
+The Spellcaster must deduct the appropriate number of MANA Points from their temporary total

-Characters will often face foul creatures and evil monsters in combat, This is when the free flowing action of the game becomes "Turn Based".
+Characters will often face foul creatures and evil monsters in combat, this is when the free flowing action of the game becomes "Turn Based".
+Battles are broken down into rounds (of approximately 10 seconds in game time).
+Each Character upon their TURN will have the ability to make 2 actions

 Move 1AP